iamturns/eslint-config-airbnb-typescript/README.md

 }
 ```

-### I get peer dependency warnings for ESLint React plugins, but I'm using `airbnb-typescript/base`

-This is a known problem.
-Some suggestions exist in this [GitHub issue](https://github.com/iamturns/eslint-config-airbnb-typescript/issues/6).

 ### I wish this config would support [...]

 The goal of `eslint-config-airbnb-typescript` is to simply decorate `eslint-config-airbnb` with TypeScript support.
 It's not a single config to cater for all TypeScript linting requirements.
 For additional functionality, alter your ESLint config file.
 For example: